Harsh-Thanki/mp3_to_text/README.md

 The available models are: `tiny`, `base`, `small`,`medium`, `large`.

-To change the model, update the model name in the `load_model` method in `main.py` file.
+To change the model, update the model name in the `model_name` variable in `main.py` file.

 To get more info visit: [Whisper GitHub Repository](https://github.com/openai/whisper)